Is Severe Tooth Sensitivity Considered An Emergency?

 6. Pre-existing dental conditions: Tooth decay, gum disease, or bruxism (teeth grinding) can contribute to tooth sensitivity.

-See also Is It Normal To Experience Swelling After Dental Work?
+See also Is It Safe To Use Over-the-counter Dental Repair Kits?

 Symptoms of tooth sensitivity